damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   <summary>Click to see the example!</summary>

  ```
-  What does contain the minimum documentation of the service to stakehokders?
+  What does contain the minimum documentation of the service to stakeholders?

   Example of services for ADD-ONS of XYZ Cargo

     - The ADD-ONS shall enable the food producer to store food
       - 1.1 solid (10 kilos)
-      - 1.2 liquid (5 litres)
+      - 1.2 liquid (5 litrs)
     - The ADD-ONS shall enable the food producer to heat up food
       -  2.1solid (150 deg Celcius)
       - 2.2 liquid (80 deg Celcius)